git933/git933/README.md

 # Projects

 - ### 190529 : Self-Diagnostic Application For Carpal Tunnel Syndrome
-  Patients with carpal tunnel syndrome tend to transmit wrist electromyography signals more later than the general population.<br>
+  Patients with carpal tunnel syndrome tend to transmit wrist electromyography signals way more later than the general population.<br>
-  Using this, an Arduino device and a mobile application capable of self-diagnosing syndrome were produced.
+  Using this, an Arduino device and a mobile application capable of self-diagnosing Carpal Tunnel Syndrome were produced.

   <center>
     <img src="https://user-images.githubusercontent.com/51781415/167855242-34d50fba-5545-4802-8865-046e71de95d7.png" width="300" height="300"/>